baloon11/IP_and_dns_server-s_names_from_domain/README.md

 #### IP_and_dns_server’s_names_from_domain
-This small script performs the task of determining ip address, and the dns server’s names from a domain name.
+This small script performs the task of determining ip address, and dns server’s names from a domain name.

 Script: